mikeroyal/Fedora-Guide/README.md

 <img src="https://user-images.githubusercontent.com/45159366/108111388-74d56e00-7049-11eb-8aeb-3e5d65f9e832.png">

 [Stadia](https://stadia.google.com/games) is Google's gaming platform that lets you instantly play your favorite video games on screens you already own.
 Game on TVs with Chromecast with Google TV, laptops, desktops, tablets or compatible phones.
 [Stadia Pro](https://stadia.google.com/) is a subscription($9.99 per month) that unlocks a growing collection of free games to play on Stadia.
+(Stadia will shut down after January 18, 2023 and will not be available.)

 <p align="center">
  <img src="https://user-images.githubusercontent.com/45159366/162089471-3eb27f98-2366-4117-9af5-93bb126a2c37.png">